PaiSuryaDarshan/visual-mathematics/README.md

 Each subfolder contains its own **Table of Contents** called `TOC.md`, describing the scope and assumed background for that domain.

+<b>Note To Reader</b>: Mathematical notation is used frequently throughout this repository with the intent of familiarizing the reader with expressing core ideas in formal mathematical language, not just verbally but symbolically.
+Wherever possible, concepts are shown in their rigorous mathematical form to build fluency and precision.

+For example, from the statement <i>“A Markov process makes predictions independent of the past/prior states given the present/current state”</i>, the statistical relation of the outcome from a markov can be compactly written as,

+$$
+\text{Future} \;\perp\!\!\!\perp\; \text{Past} \mid \text{Present}
+$$

-<b>Note To Reader</b>: Refer to the Math_Symbol_ReferenceSheet.pdf (Topics listed below) if you come across any mathematical symbols/notations used within this repositry that may not be familiar to you.
+Refer to the Math_Symbol_ReferenceSheet.pdf (Topics listed below) if you come across any mathematical symbols/notations used within this repositry that may not be familiar to you.

 ```text
 Math_Symbol_ReferenceSheet.pdf